itsakram-dot/itsakram-dot/README.md

 ## 👋 About Me

-I'm Akram, a Data Analyst with a Master's in Business Analytics.
+I'm Akram, Data Analyst with a Master's in Business Analytics.

 I build projects that mirror real business problems—operational optimization, fraud detection, customer analytics, and live monitoring systems.
 Each project demonstrates end-to-end analytical thinking: from data acquisition through model building to actionable insights and measurable business impact.